I experienced a lot of frustration my belly button piercing, don't make the same mistakes I did!

-The time has passed and the memory wants to fade, however, the hole in my stomach still lives on keeping the story alive and well.
-It was my third year in college, my best friend and I had turned 21.
-I don't know where she got the idea from.
-"You want to do something daring?"
+Plenty of time has passed, and the memory wants to fade, but the hole in my stomach lives on and keeps the story alive and well.
+It was my third year in college, and my best friend and I had just turned 21.
+I don't know where she got the idea from but suddenly she was asking me an ominous question: "You want to do something daring?"

 "Is this going to hurt?"